google/highwayhash/README.md

 input messages `m` to bin `H(s, m) % p` using a seed `s`, hash function `H`, and table size `p`.
 Choosing a prime `p` ensures all hash bits are used; the costly division can be avoided by multiplying with the inverse (https://goo.gl/l7ASm8).
+If `H` is a strong hash function, all its output bits are well-mixed, so `p` can also be a power of two, such that `% p` only requires a bitwise-AND.

 Attackers may attempt to trigger 'flooding' (excessive work in insertions or lookups) by finding 'collisions', i.e. many `m` assigned to the same bin.
 If the